Quitman, Georgia: Industry

 The prevalent industries in Quitman are farming and automotive.

 Education

-Schools for Quitman are Quitman Elementary School, Brooks County Middle School, and Brooks County High School.
+Schools for Quitman are Early Learning Center, Quitman Elementary School, Brooks County Middle School, Brooks County High School, and Delta Innovative.

 Media

 Radio station WGOV-FM 96.7 is licensed to broadcast from Quitman.
 The Quitman Free Press, a weekly newspaper, is the official legal publication for Brooks County.
 It has been in operation since 1876.